kuzzleio/documentation-old/src/guide/getting-started/index.md

 # Getting Started

-In this tutorial you will learn how to install, run and use **Kuzzle Backend** in just a few steps.
-We will walk you through creating an app that can **store** documents in the Kuzzle Backend and generate a **notification** for each new document.
+In this tutorial you will learn how to install, run and use **Kuzzle** in just a few steps.
+We will walk you through creating an app that can **store** documents in Kuzzle and generate a **notification** for each new document.

-## Running Kuzzle Backend
+## Running Kuzzle

-In this section we'll learn how to quickly get Kuzzle Backend up and running using our installation script.
+In this section we'll learn how to quickly get Kuzzle up and running using our installation script.

 Open a terminal and run the following command: